Mike Yastrzemski Player Props: Giants vs. Pirates

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .265 with nine doubles, six home runs and nine walks.
+- Yastrzemski has nine doubles, six home runs and nine walks while batting .265.

-- Yastrzemski will look to extend his six-game hitting streak.
-He's batting .350 with one homer during his last games.
+- Yastrzemski enters this game on a six-game hitting streak.
+During his last outings, he's hitting .350 with one homer.

-- Yastrzemski has driven home a run in 10 games this year (28.6%), including more than one RBI in 14.3% of his games.
+- Yastrzemski has picked up an RBI in 28.6% of his games this year, with more than one RBI in 14.3% of his games.

+- In 18 of 35 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.